 A brief description of each magazine is available on a separate web page devoted to it and is listed on this site according to its title.

-You can further refine your search by entering a Keyword (e.g. Publication Title, Also known as, Place of Publication, or Publication date) and then clicking ‘Submit‘.
+You can further refine your search by entering a Keyword (e.g. Publication Title, Also known as, Place of Publication, or Publication date) in the Search box at the top of the page and then clicking ‘Submit‘.

-You can also choose to search by a Category (e.g. Publication Producer, and/or Contents and Contributions).
+Alternatively you can choose to search by a Category (e.g. Publication Producer, and/or Contents and Contributions) via the form below.
 Multiple boxes may be ticked to help customise your search.
-Once you have ticked the category/categories you wish to search under, click the ‘Submit‘ box at the bottom of the page.
+Once you have ticked the category/categories you wish to search under, click the ‘Submit‘ box.

 The Literary Bonds Project Team is always delighted to receive feedback, and any information about further sources would be very welcome!
 To inform us of other magazines in your area, please use the Contact form.